Ezana of Axum: Reign

 Ezana is unknown in the King Lists even though the coins bear this name.
 According to tradition, Emperors Abreha and Asbeha ruled Ethiopia when Christianity was introduced.
 It may be that these names were later applied to ‘Ezana and his brother or that these were their baptismal names.

 Veneration

-Along with his brother, Saizan (Sazan), Ezana (Aizan) is regarded as a saint by the Ethiopian Orthodox Tewahedo Church and Catholic Church, with a feast day of the first of October and on 27 October.
+Along with his brother, Saizana (Sazan), Ezana (Aizan) is regarded as a saint by the Ethiopian Orthodox Tewahedo Church and Catholic Church, with a feast day of the first of October and on 27 October.